-It has been proposed that RCA may be beneficial under drought by reducing radial water conductance, thereby slowing the depletion of soil water (Vadez, 2014).
-In addition to conserving soil water for later growth, limited water uptake under drought is also likely to incur benefits from reduced shoot growth and hence reduced water demand, more efficient use of water in leaf transpiration, and maintenance of wetter, softer soil surrounding growing root tips (Lynch et al., 2014).
-RCA formation does reduce the radial transport of water (Fan et al., 2007) and nutrients (Hu et al., 2014).
-While reduced radial water transport may be a benefit of RCA under drought, several lines of evidence suggest that the effects of RCA on the metabolic costs of soil exploration are important.
-One line of evidence is SimRoot modeling, which correctly predicts benefits of RCA for nutrient capture based on reduced metabolic costs without considering reduced water transport.
-Another line of evidence is that root phenes apart from RCA that reduce root metabolic costs also improve drought resistance despite the fact that their effects on radial water transport are unclear, including reduced production of axial roots (Gao and Lynch, 2016), reduced lateral root branching (Zhan et al., 2015), reduced CCFN (Chimungu et al., 2014b), and increased CCS (Chimungu et al., 2014a).
-It is also noteworthy that lateral roots have less RCA than axial roots, and lateral roots are more important for soil exploration and water capture.
-It would be challenging to assess directly the relative importance of these two effects of RCA, namely effects on radial water transport versus effects on the metabolic costs of soil exploration.
-These effects could be uncoupled in silico, as was accomplished, for example, to uncouple the effects of RCA formation on reduced C costs versus nutrient remobilization in SimRoot (Postma and Lynch, 2011a).
-For this to occur, we need more robust models of dynamic interactions of root phenotypes with soil water availability.
+362 It has been proposed that RCA may be beneficial under drought by reducing radial water 363 conductance, thereby slowing the depletion of soil water (Vadez, 2014).
+In addition to 364 conserving soil water for later growth, limited water uptake under drought is also likely to 365 incur benefits from reduced shoot growth hence reduced water demand, more efficient 366 use of water in leaf transpiration, and maintenance of wetter, softer soil surrounding 367 growing root tips (Lynch et al., 2014).
+RCA formation does reduce the radial transport of 368 water (Fan et al., 2007) and nutrients (Hu et al., 2014).
+While reduced radial water 369 transport may be a benefit of RCA under drought, several lines of evidence suggest that 370 the effects of RCA on the metabolic costs of soil exploration are important.
+One line of 371 evidence is SimRoot modeling, which correctly predicts benefits of RCA for nutrient 372 capture based on reduced metabolic costs without considering reduced water transport.
+373 Another line of evidence is that root phenes apart from RCA that reduce root metabolic 374 costs also improve drought resistance despite the fact that their effects on radial water 375 transport are unclear, including reduced production of axial roots (Gao and Lynch, 2016).
+376 reduced lateral root branching (Zhan et al., 2015), reduced CCFN (Chimungu et al., 377 2014b), and increased CCS (Chimungu et al., 2014a).
+It is also noteworthy that lateral 378 roots have less RCA than axial roots, and lateral roots are more important for soil 379 exploration and water capture.
+It would be challenging to directly assess the relative 380 importance of these two effects of RCA, i.e. effects on radial water transport vs. effects 381 on the metabolic costs of soil exploration.
+These effects could be uncoupled in silico, as 382 was accomplished for example to uncouple the effects of RCA formation on reduced C 383 costs vs. nutrient remobilization in SimRoot (Postma and Lynch, 2011).
+For this to occur 384 we need more robust models of dynamic interactions of root phenotypes with soil water 385 availability.